-"We are satisfied that in all significant respects the Authority put in place proper arrangements to secure economy, efficiency and effectiveness in the use of resources for the year ending 31 March 2016"
+"We were satisfied that the Authority put in place proper arrangements to ensure economy, efficiency and effectiveness in its use of resources"

 Financial management in the Authority and the reporting of financial standing is undertaken through a comprehensive Finance system including a general ledger, accountancy and budgeting.
 Monthly budget statements are sent out to all cost centre managers and the Authority receives regular comprehensive financial review reports to update members on the current and anticipated year-end financial performance.